RafaelCiobotariu/python-testing/README.md

    **Example Results:**
    - If you select exact word search and input "Banana", the result will be:
       "The word 'Banana' appears at position(s) [4]."
-   -If you select case-insensitive search (answering "no" to exact word search) and input "banana", the result will be:
+   - If you select case-insensitive search (answering "no" to exact word search) and input "banana", the result will be:
       "The word 'banana' appears at position(s) [1, 4]."

    This is because in the first case, only the capitalized "Banana" at position 4 matches exactly, while in the second case, both "banana" at position 1 and "Banana" at position 4 are considered matches when ignoring capitalization.